Operating Cash Flow Calculator

 Lastly, we've added an extra item: net of other cash flows.
 It represents all additional operating cash flows that are exclusive to each business.
 For example, we would put here the deferred revenues like agreements for subscriptions in the case of a SaaS (Software as a Service) company.

 How to interpret cash flow from operating activities?

 In short, we want to see a cash flow from operating activities that is positive and growing.
-Here it is handy to calculate the compound annual growth rate of the operating cash flow because it would give us a real sense of the rate of evolution of our company.
+Here it is handy to use the CAGR calculator and get the growth rate of the operating cash flow because it would give us a real sense of the rate of evolution of our company.

 Besides, net cash flow from operating activities can give you an insight into the future of a company earlier than other financial values like earnings per share.
 Here we will discuss two situations:

 Another important usage we give to the cash flow from operating activities is for debt analysis.
-Financial tools like interest expenses ratio or cash flow to debt ratio can provide a very accurate picture about company capability to deal with debt, even more precise than EBIT.
+Financial tools like interest coverage ratio calculator or cash flow to debt ratio calculator can provide a very accurate picture of a company's capability to deal with debt, even more precise than EBIT.

 Operating cash flow calculator applied to a public company

 Let's review an example of cash flow from operations calculation.
 The following company: Fortinet (NYSE: FTNT) is a cybersecurity company that provides anti-hacking equipment and software for enterprises with different businesses connected through the web.

 By reviewing its, we find the following information:

 For the net of other cash flows, we will sum up all the items not mentioned above.
 Then we get: